sohad-cis/learning-journal2/index.md

+Hi all
+I,m Sohad Qtaitat
+Welcome to meet you all

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sohad-cis/learning-journal2/edit/master/index.md) to maintain and preview the content for your website in Markdown files.